• Skip to primary navigation

 The structure of this text is chronological – everything goes in order of TIME, from the origins of the gum and how it was formed, to what happened in more recent times.

-An awareness of this style of IELTS Reading text will help you find the answers much more quickly.
+An awareness of this chronological structure in IELTS Reading texts will help you find the answers much more quickly.

 Question type 1: Matching Information

-3. If the text is chronological like this one (in order of time), use that structure to match keywords like ‘recent’ (Q33)
+- If the text is chronological like this one (in order of time), use the structure to match keywords like ‘recent’ (Q33)

 Questions 28-33